OrganicClick/noSQL-social-network-api-challenge/README.md

 ## Usage

-1. First, access mySQL and  run the following code to create the database and tables:
-    - CREATE  DATABASE ecommerce_db;
-    - USE ecommerce_db;
-    - SOURCE db/schema.sql;

-2. Exit mySQL to re-enter the CLI

-3. To seed the database, run `npm run seed`.
-This will populate your database with test data.

-4. To start the  server, run `npm start`.
-The server should now be listening at http://localhost:3001

-5. Open the Insomnia application and enter http://localhost:3001 as the base URL

-6. You should now be free to make GET, POST, PUT, and DELETE requests to the specified endpoints as outlined in the source code.

-** NOTE: There are still some problems with getting the 'npm run seed' script to work.
-To fix this, you may have to restart the server or directly run "node seeds/index.js" in the CLI to get around this error.

 ## Contributing
 If you have suggestions or contributions to add, please follow the guidelines listed below.
 Pull requests will be reviewed in the order that they are received.